Machapuchare guarding the entrance to the Annapurna Sanctuary

 Kandoo's view

-The trek begins with a 30 minute flight from Kathmandu to the lakeside city of Pokhara, followed by a one hour drive to the trailhead at Nayapul.
-A steep ascent takes you to the village of Ghorepani, ready to make your ascent of Poon Hill for amazing views of Dhaulagiri, Machhapuchhre, Nilgiri, and the Annapurna range.
-From here you trek for several days following the gorge carved by the river, crossing and re-crossing on suspension bridges before reaching Machhapuchhre Base Camp and Annapurna Base Camp.
+The trek begins at the trailhead at Nayapul, an hour's drive from Pokhara.
+You begin with an ascent of Poon Hill which has amazing views of Dhaulagiri, Machhapuchhre and the Annapurna range.
+From here, the trek follows the river gorge, crossing and re-crossing suspension bridges before reaching Machhapuchhre and Annapurna Base Camps.
 This section of the Annapurna range forms an amphitheatre containing Annapurna I, Fang, Gangapurna, Glacier Dome, Hiunchuli and Machhapuchhre.
-With so many surrounding mountains, sunlight is restricted to just 7 hours a day in summer.
 The only entrance to the Sanctuary is a narrow pass between Hiunchuli and Machhapuchhre.
-The peak of Machhapuchhre is thought to be the dwelling place of the Hindu god Shiva.
-The sanctuary was not entered by outsiders until 1956.
-After the trek, there is the opportunity to relax on the shores of Lake Pokhara before flying back to Kathmandu.
+The peak of Machhapuchhre is thought to be the dwelling place of the Hindu god Shiva and so the sanctuary was not entered by outsiders until 1956.
+After our adventure, there is the opportunity to relax on the shores of Lake Pokhara before flying back to Kathmandu.

 Trip highlights